claroline/Claroline/docs/sections/application/tools.md

 > You'll need to rebuild the js translation in order to see the changes in your application.
 >
-> $ rm -rf var/cache/* && php bin/console bazinga:js-translation:dump public/js && rm -rf var/cache/*
+> $ rm -rf var/cache/* && php bin/console bazinga:js-translation:dump public/js --format=js --merge-domains && rm -rf var/cache/*